PUNCH-Cyber/stoq/docs/gettingstarted.rst

 used as a library.

 Plugin options may also be defined in `stoq.cfg`.
-For more information on how
+More information on how to configure plugins in `stoq.cfg` can be found in :ref:`plugin configuration <pluginconfigstoqcfg>`.

 .. _stoqhome: